External resources

 The response we require from the external endpoint is a JSON featuring the outcome of the operation, along with some data and error information (if any), based on what type of external resource is involved.

-In case of success, you can add additional info by populating the response metadata attribute (that information will be stored in the resource metadata):
+In case of success, you can add additional info by populating the response metadata object and messages array (that information will be stored respectively in the resource's metadata attribute and associated notifications relationship):

 {